Fresh U.S. sanctions to trap more Iran oil revenue

 The latest provision may not force Iran to slow its exports.
 Existing sanctions have already cut its shipments by more than 50 percent, and the Islamic Republic may want to keep the trade flowing and figure out a payment mechanism later.
 Nor would Tehran want to turn its entire tanker fleet into floating storage for the want of buyers.

-Sanctions by the United States and Europe, which bar insurance companies from providing cover for tankers carrying Iranian oil, are already costing Tehran up to $5 billion per month.
+Sanctions by the United States and Europe, which bars insurance companies from providing cover for tankers carrying Iranian oil, are already costing Tehran up to $5 billion per month.

-Trapping money outside Iran amplifies the impact of the sanctions, said a U.S. government source familiar with the move.
+Trapping money outside the country amplifies the impact of the sanctions, a U.S. government source familiar with the move said.

-It will also force Iran to buy products such as food, medicine, medical devices and electronic goods from the buyers of its oil, wh ich could su pport the economies of those nations.
+It will also force Iran to buy products such as food, medicines, medical devices and electronic goods from the buyers of its oil, supporting the economies of those nations.

 "It does not make any sense to get an exception in December and then be targeted by another law in February that's also by the United States," a government source said.